joelouthan/theologic.us/content/posts/x2020-03-15-a-life-of-compromise.md

 categories:
   - Memoir
 tags:
-  - 'Memoir: A Life of Compromise'
+  - 'A Life of Compromise'
 draft: false
 ---